charlenetolentino/mattsnotes/301-main/reading301-11.md

  </li>
     </ul>

-1. What is a relational database?
+1. Who is a relational database?

     <ul>
       <li>A type of database that is stored as a table structure, with name, id, name as identifier. </li>
     </ul>

-1. What type of structure does a relational database work with?
+1. Who type of structure does a relational database work with?

     <ul>
       <li>A table </li>
     </ul>

-1. What is a ‘schema’?
+1. Who is a ‘schema’?

     <ul>
       <li>Rules that the data has to follow </li>
     </ul>

-1. What is a NoSQL database?
+1. Who is a NoSQL database?

     <ul>